 Sign up for Equitymaster's free daily newsletter, The 5 Minute WrapUp and get access to our latest Multibagger guide (2017 Edition) on picking money-making stocks.This is an entirely free service.
 No payments are to be made.

-Indian equity markets traded below the dotted line for the majority part of the day as selling intensified in the afternoon session amid weak international markets.
-At the closing bell, the BSE Sensex closed lower by 128 points, the NSE Nifty finished lower by 40 points.
-The S&P BSE Midcap & the S&P BSE Small Cap finished down by 1.2% and 1% respectively.
-Barring IT, all the sectoral indices finished in the red.
-Losses were largely seen in realty and metal stocks.
+Indian equity markets continued to remain under pressure in the afternoon session.
+At the closing bell, the BSE Sensex stood lower by 111 points, while the NSE Nifty finished down by 32 points.
+The S&P BSE Mid Cap finished down by 0.1%, while the S&P BSE Small Cap finished down by 0.3%.
+Losses were largely seen in realty and auto stocks.

 For information on how to pick stocks that have the potential to deliver big returns, download our special report now!